 The New York Times describes author Richard Clarke as a former counter-terrorism czar.
-This well-written book describes how many nations are secretly preparing for cyberwar.
+This well-written book describes how many nations are secretly preparing for cyber-war.
 America, Russia, and China have the largest number of expert cyber warriors, but Taiwan, Iran, Australia, South Korea, India, Pakistan, and the rest of the industrialized countries also have a high level of ability.

-The outsourcing of information systems jobs that Thomas Friedman and other experts think so highly of led to hardware and software companies unwittingly hiring foreign cyberwar agents who planted logic bombs and trapdoors at the companies they worked for.
+The outsourcing of information systems jobs that Thomas Friedman and other experts think so highly of has led to hardware and software companies unwittingly hiring foreign cyber war agents who have planted logic bombs and trapdoors at the companies they worked for.
 They also stole billions of dollars of intellectual property.
-Of course, this is also going on from abroad, but the existence of foreign agents within our borders means that even if we could shut our network off from the global internet if cyberwar broke out, this hidden army of cyberwarriors could launch attacks from within the United States.
+Of course, this is also going on from abroad, but the existence of foreign agents within our borders means that even if we could shut our network off from the global internet if cyber war broke out, this hidden army of cyber warriors could launch attacks from within the United States as well.

 The Chinese and Russian government’s own the infrastructure and have gone to great lengths to protect their systems from attack.
 This has led to what the defense department and Homeland Security call “asymmetric vulnerability”.